History of the Magnetic Compass

 In this exploration of the magnetic compass, we will delve into its rich history, its development over the centuries, the science behind its functionality, and its significant cultural and symbolic meanings.
 We will also uncover the various uses of the compass, how it evolved across different cultures, and the impact it had on navigation and exploration during pivotal moments in history.

-The Historical Roots of the Magnetic Compass
+8. The Future of the Compass

 As time passed, the compass took on a more practical role.
 By the Song Dynasty (960 – 1279 CE), the magnetic compass became essential for navigation at sea.
 This period marked a significant transformation in its usage; sailors found that the compass allowed them to traverse vast oceans with more confidence than ever before.
 The magnetic compass was instrumental for Chinese maritime explorers, enabling them to embark on long voyages and establish trade routes that would connect distant lands.